Aparallactus lineatus

-Aparallactus lineatus, or the lined centipede-eater, is a species of venomous rear-fanged snake in the family Atractaspididae.
+Aparallactus lineatus, or the lined centipede-eater, is a species of mildly venomous rear-fanged snake in the family Atractaspididae.

 Geographic range

 It is endemic to western Africa.
 More specifically, it is found in Cameroon, Ghana, Guinea, and Liberia.

 Description

 Dorsally it is olive, with three dark longitudinal lines, to which the specific name, lineatus, refers.
 Ventrally it is closely speckled with dark gray on the ventral and subcaudal scales.